Many years ago when our church began revitalization, we prayed and asked God whom he was calling us to reach.

 - On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
 During one year, this equates to more than 10 million women and men.

-- 1 in 15 children is exposed to domestic violence each year, and 90 percent of these children are eyewitnesses to this violence.
+- One in 15 children is exposed to domestic violence each year, and 90 percent of these children are eyewitnesses to this violence.

 Point: Churches need to do more than preach and teach.
-Churches should not be country clubs for cool Christians.
-They need to become hospitals for the hurting.
-They must bring hope and healing.
+They should not be country clubs for cool Christians.
+They need to become hospitals for the hurting and must bring hope and healing.